 The leader of a popular Memphis band, where Elvis had failed an audition, told him he should “stick to driving a truck,” (his job at the time).
 A year later, in 1956, Elvis had four #1 songs on Billboard’s Top 40, two of which were the top two songs of the year!

 Big dreamer that I was, I wasn’t thinking of being like Elvis, although we had a few things in common.
 We were born nearby, very close to our Mother’s who thought we might be preachers, had a deceased sibling, made early visits to a radio station, grew up poor in substandard housing, influenced by church attendance, and were searching for more exciting employment.
-Our mother’s middle name started with the letter L, and we both went on to serve in the US Army in Germany.
+Our mother’s middle name started with the letter L, and we both went on to serve in the US Army in Germany and wear a size 11 shoe.
 Finally, we were both unpopular in high school until we started performing.

 I just wanted a job like those disc jockeys on WAMY in Amory, “working” in an air-conditioned studio.
 I could do that, introduce Elvis, play his records.
 Momma told me that I was a good performer.
 I had practiced-preached for her many times, using two empty five-gallon lard cans stacked one atop another as my pulpit.
 Momma, a very religious woman, was pleased by my “sermons” and hoped that one day I might be a minister for the Lord.

 My eight year older brother Dale had a makeshift oil change rack just across the road (from our house) at the crest of a knoll; he secured blocks on the ground and then placed two narrow boards atop them for a car to drive onto.
 I would stand on the rack looking down a gentle slope, toward a small apple orchard just before dusk.